hovergroup/old-hovergroup/trunk/ivp-extend/josh/src/pTDOAComms/readme.txt

 		b) When advancing to the next slot if either:
 			1 - The last slot was our own
-			2 - The last slot was not our own and we did not receive any acomms
+			2 - The last slot was not our own and we did not receive any acomms Output state will indicate the slot we just finished.